 INTRODUCTION

-The PDS 2010 effort will overhaul the PDS data architecture (including, but not limited to, the data model, data structures, data dictionary, data etc.) and deploy a software system (including, but not limited to, data services, distributed data catalog, data etc.) that fully embraces the PDS federation as an integrated system while taking advantage of modern innovations in information technology (including, but not limited to, networking capabilities, processing speeds, and software breakthroughs).
+The PDS4 effort will overhaul the PDS data architecture (including, but not limited to, the data model, data structures, data dictionary, data etc.) and deploy a software system (including, but not limited to, data services, distributed data catalog, data etc.) that fully embraces the PDS federation as an integrated system while taking advantage of modern innovations in information technology (including, but not limited to, networking capabilities, processing speeds, and software breakthroughs).

 This service provides the function of searching cataloged metadata.